Welthungerhilfe/ChildGrowthMonitor/FAQ.md

 The data belongs to the children and we have merely the right to use it in order to provide basic human rights.
 We are a non-profit initiative and we take privacy and data security very serious!

 Before any data is collected or accessed a informed consent sheet, signed by the parents of the child and containing a QR code needs to be scanned.
 Data is transmitted and stored only encrypted.
-Adhering to the need-to-know principle, only the product owner and one admin have access to the full data.
+Adhering to the need-to-know principle, only the select team members have access to the full data.
 An ETL process then removes all personal information before it gets transported into the machine learning backend for predictions and training.
 Selected Data scientists use our closed JupyterHub environment to access the non-PII data for developing and training their algorithms.

 ## How can i contribute?